Pei-Xu/pei-xu.github.io/_pages/about.md

 <div id='about-me' markdown="1">

 I am a Member of Technical Staff at Amazon Frontier AI & Robotics, where I work on humanoid robot control.
-My personal research interests lie at the intersection of artificial intelligence, computer graphics, and computer vision, with a focus on motion planning and reinforcement learning for physics-based character control and embodied agents.
+My broader research interests span artificial intelligence, computer graphics, and computer vision, with a particular focus on motion planning and reinforcement learning for physics-based character control and embodied agents.
 I am also interested in applying computational and AI methods to interdisciplinary problems in materials science, environmental science, bioengineering, and biomedical engineering.

-Previously, I was a postdoctoral researcher at [The Movement Lab](https://tml.stanford.edu/) at Stanford University, where I worked with Prof. [C. Karen Liu](https://tml.stanford.edu/people/karen-liu), and a research assistant professor in the Big Data Analytics Lab at Clemson University, where I worked with Prof. [Feng Luo](https://people.computing.clemson.edu/~luofeng/).
+Previously, I was a postdoctoral researcher at Stanford University, where I worked with Prof. [C. Karen Liu](https://tml.stanford.edu/people/karen-liu) in [The Movement Lab](https://tml.stanford.edu/).
+Before that, I was a research assistant professor in the Big Data Analytics Lab at Clemson University, working with Prof. [Feng Luo](https://people.computing.clemson.edu/~luofeng/).
 I received my Ph.D. in computer science from Clemson under the supervision of Prof. [Ioannis Karamouzas](https://www.cs.ucr.edu/~ioannis/), and my M.S. in electrical engineering from the University of Minnesota Twin Cities.

 </div>